Executive Director, Advancement

-I have two: How's your dad (Ed Henkhaus) and what's new at St. Ambrose?
-My dad is doing great and enjoying retirement, and there's a lot new at St. Ambrose.
+Most commonly asked question: I have two: How's your dad (Ed Henkhaus) and what's new at St. Ambrose?
+My dad is doing well and enjoying retirement.
+He spends his time traveling and enjoying friends and family.
+And there's a lot new at St. Ambrose.
 We always have news about new students, programs, buildings, and our alumni.
-The thing that stays constant is the relationship students, faculty, staff, and alumni have with each other and their communities.
+The constant is the relationship students, faculty, staff, and alumni have with each other and their communities.
 That's what makes us Ambrosians.